 GED Recipients.
 GED tests are given at over 200 centers throughout the state in school districts, colleges and universities, and education service centers.
-Tests are given year-round, and the results transmitted electronically to TEA.
+Tests are given year-round and results transmitted electronically to TEA.
 Receipt of a GED certificate is reported as soon as the test is scored as passing.
-A student in the class of 1999 was assigned a final status of GED if he or she received a certificate before March 1, 2000.
-The student was counted in the last district and campus in which he or she was enrolled.
+A student in the class of 2000 was assigned a final status of GED if he or she received a certificate before March 1, 2001.